ParvejAliDev/ParvejAliDev/README.md

 Connect with like-minded people, share your passions and build meaningful relationships in niche communities.

 ### [Grameen Haat](https://grameenhaat.netlify.app)
-A community marketplace platform to support small vendors and buyers.
+A full-stack e-commerce marketplace empowering rural women artisans by connecting traditional craftsmanship with global consumers.
+Features seller dashboards, product management, order tracking, and role-based access for customers, sellers, and admins.

 ### [Clientpad](https://clientpad.vercel.app)
 A client management tool with scheduling, notes, and cross-platform access.